A municipal security trade or transaction is a sale of a bond by one party to another.

 the remaining period until maturity or earlier redemption.

-amount of bonds traded.
-Although the exact dollar amount is typically shown, an
+principal amount of bonds traded.
+Although the exact dollar amount is typically

-indicator of MM+ is shown for trades in an amount over 5 million dollars
+shown, an indicator of MM+ is shown for trades in an amount over $5 million during

-during the first week after the trade date.
-After a week has elapsed, this indicator
+the first week after the trade date.
+After a week has elapsed, this indicator is

-customer bought the security from a broker-dealer or bank, a customer sold the security
+a customer bought the security from a broker-dealer or bank, a customer sold

-to a broker-dealer or bank, or the trade was between a broker-dealer or bank and
+the security to a broker-dealer or bank, or the trade was between a broker-dealer

 Special Condition Indicator